Aditi-Singh-24/Connectify/README.md

       ```bash
       cd frontend
       npm start
+Open Localhost on port 3000 in your browser and enjoy **CONNECTIFY**, Cheers!

 ## System Design
 The Connectify messaging system is built using a scalable architecture to support high traffic, real-time messaging: